AccelerationConsortium/ac-microcourses/docs/certificate-framework.md

 - Use MQTT to send commands and receive sensor data over WiFi
 - Store experiment configurations and results in a MongoDB database
 - Implement software on a microcontroller to adjust device power and read sensor data
-- Adapt a script for the Adaptive Experimentation (Ax) Platform to iteratively suggest new colors to try
+- Adapt a script for the Adaptive Experimentation (Ax) Platform to iteratively suggest new colors to try <!-- Bayes opt YouTube video here, in data science, or in both?
+EDIT: data science -->
+- Adapt a Covalent script to implement workflow orchestration for a color experiment
 - Modify the system to record temperature, humidity, barometric pressure, and accelerometer measurements

 #### 🛠️ Competencies/Skills